-CellTag 700 Stain is a near-infrared fluorescent cell stain that provides accurate information to cell number for In-Cell Western applications.
+CellTag 700 Stain is a near-infrared fluorescent cell stain that provides accurate estimation of cell number for In-Cell Western applications.
 The stain accumulates in both the nucleus and the cytoplasm of permeabilized cells and provides linear fluorescent signal across a wide range of cell types and cell membranes.
 This method is fast and easy as staining is combined with secondary antibody incubation.

-Using this method, cells are covalently labeled using cellular lysine residues on cellular proteins with IRDye 800CW or IRDye 700DX reactive dyes.7 Cell labeling is an inexpensive method with high sensitivity and a wide linear range1 (~200 to 200,000 cells/well) and results are unaffected by changes in nuclear DNA.
+Using this method, cells are covalently labeled using cellular lysine residues on cellular proteins with IRDye 800CW or IRDye 700DX reactive dyes.7 Cell labeling is an inexpensive method with high sensitivity and a wide linear range (~200 to 200,000 cells/well), and results are unaffected by changes in nuclear DNA.

 See some published examples of In-Cell Western AssaysView publications